Thomas Barnett (footballer, born 1936)

-Thomas Andrew Barnett (12 December 1936 – 15 March 2022) was an English professional footballer who played as a winger.
+Thomas Andrew Barnett (12 December 1936 – 15 March 2022) was an English professional football player and coach who played as a winger.

 Career

 Barnett made 14 appearances in the Football League for Crystal Palace between 1958 and 1961, and he also played non-league football for Chatham Town, Margate and Romford.
 After playing for Bexley United, he became player-manager at St Albans City.
 He later managed Hoddesdon Town and Hertford Town.

-After football
+Later life

 After retiring from football, Barnett became a publican and owned his own brewery in Sawbridgeworth.
 Barnett died on 15 March 2022, at the age of 85.